Hodauwu/TARS-AI-Companion/README.md

 python3 -m venv venv
 source venv/bin/activate

-# Install Python dependencies
-pip install -r requirements.txt # You should create a requirements.txt file!

 # Setup the database using the provided .sql files
 # Run the authentication and chatbot servers